Lax comma $2$-categories and admissible $2$-functors: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to George Janelidze, who warmly hosted us at the University of Cape Town in Nov/2019, for giving us several useful suggestions of admissible functors.
-We also thank Marino Gran and Tim Van der Linden for hosting us at the UCL, Louvain la Neuve, in May/2018, when we started this project.
+We express our gratitude to George Janelidze for kindly hosting us at the University of Cape Town in Nov/2019 and for providing us with valuable suggestions on admissible functors.
+We also extend our thanks to Marino Gran and Tim Van der Linden for hosting us at the UCL, Louvain la Neuve, in May/2018, where we commenced this project.
+Lastly, we appreciate the anonymous referee's input, including suggestions and key bibliographic references.

 \pu